PACT Application

 Application

 To apply to be considered for the PACT Training Programme you must complete an application form.
 The application form details information about the potential PACT trainee and potential PACT preceptor as well as relevant information about your pharmacy.
-Please complete ALL sections of the application form, incomplete applications will not be considered.
+Please complete ALL sections of the application form electronically, incomplete applications will not be considered.

 Along with the application form, the potential PACT trainee must complete a 200-item dispensing log under the pharmacists’ supervision.
 More information on this part of the application process is contained in the guidance document in your application pack below.
 Please read these documents carefully.
 You will also find all the forms you need to complete your log in the pack provided.